M7-TROJAN/Back-End/Learning/C#/39_Asynchronous_Programming_in_C#/9_Progress_Reporting.md

 2. **IProgress<T> Interface**:
    - A simple interface with a `Report` method.
-   - Allows decoupling the progress reporting mechanism from the implementation.
+   - Allows decoupling the progress reporting mechanism from the implementation, making the code more modular and easier to maintain.

 ### How It Works

 1. **Creating a Progress Object**:
    - You create an instance of `Progress<T>` and pass a callback method to its constructor.
 This method is called whenever progress is reported.

 2. **Reporting Progress**:
    - In the background task, you use the `Report` method of the `Progress<T>` object to report progress.